 I’m Rachael Ludwick.
-I currently live in Seattle, Washington, USA with my partner and our cats.
+I currently live in Seattle, Washington, USA with my partner, baby and cats.
 I work as as software developer.
 We’re making an awesome product involving LASERS and you should check it out.
 But, disclaimer: this is a personal web site and nothing here or elsewhere on the web represents my employer).
 This blog is an attempt to learn new skills.
 Current topics are mostly agriculture and food related science, especially policy and non-scientist understanding of science.
-Other topics might include cooking, gardening, Seattle-related topics, transit, music etc.
+Other topics might include software, cooking, gardening, Seattle-related topics, transit, music etc.

 Long, Boring Technical Details